snowyu/amforth/doc/source/TG/recipes/User.rst

    > ' ver is answer
    ok
    > answer
-   amforth 6.8 ....
+   amforth 6.8 RV32IM ok
    >

+Some system words like ``emit``, ``key?`` and ``source`` are in fact user defers and can thus be redefined on a per task basis.

 The file ``value.frt`` adds support for values in the user area.
 They store their value in the user area (instead of the EEPROM an AVR8), but behave identically.
-The definition requires both the intial value and the offset
+The definition requires both the intial value and the offset:

 .. code-block:: forth

    > 0 42 Uvalue answer
    ok
+   > answer u.
+   0 ok
    > 42 to answer
    ok
+   > answer u.
+   42 ok
    >

+.. seealso:: :ref:`Multitasking`, :ref:`Values`, :ref:`Defer`